by Johnathan Arnold

 "Have you ever been baptized?"
 I asked my wife on the way to our honeymoon destination.
 Like many believers, she had not.
 Several days later, on a vacant beach, I baptized her in the brisk ocean water after singing "Thank you Lord for saving my soul."

-If you approached your pastor and told him that you had never been baptized, what would you expect him or her to say or do?
+If you approached your pastor and told him that you had never been baptized, what would you expect him to say or do?
 Our theology of baptism has a direct correlation to the way in which it is carried out in the life of the church.
 Three points are commonly highlighted:

 Aug.
 24: Attended a World Mission board meeting to discuss our work in Haiti.
 We were honored to have our Haitian Bible School President, Rev. Anthony Bathard, and Sis.
 Emma who has taught at our Bible School for many years.
 Bro.
 Mobley also was with us and offered valuable insight into God’s work there.